ShakirArt/Control_Flow/README.md

 *  C Program to Find All Factors of a Natural Number
 *  C program to  Sum of Fibonacci Numbers at Even Indexes up to N Terms

+## Positive, Negative, or Zero

+We take a Number from the user.
+Now, we need to write a C program that can tell us whether the Number is Positive, Negative, or Zero.

+To check whether the Number is Positive, Negative, or Zero we can put 3 conditions.
+Conditions have to be the compersion of the number and 0.
+1. Number == 0
+2. Number > 0
+3. Number < 0

+We'll use else-if statement.
+We can put 2 conditions, else statements will automatically get the last condition.
+Accourding to conditions print whether the Number is Positive, Negative, or Zero.